 If you weren’t in the job market during your marriage, you may need to consider an additional source of income for yourself once you get divorced if you won’t have enough to live off or retire with.

 Consider working during your retirement years as a way to earn extra income.
 You work part-time, freelance, or start a side hustle if you don’t want to work full-time.
 Side hustle ideas include: investing in real estate, creating an online course, flipping furniture, writing (and selling) a book, pet sitting, or babysitting.

-Make sure to think about your insurance policies, your social security benefits, and the cost of your divorce in addition to the financial considerations listed above.
+Make sure to think about your insurance policies, read National Life Group reviews if you’re looking for life insurance with no medical over 50, your social security benefits, and the cost of your divorce in addition to the financial considerations listed above.
 Getting a divorce after 50 can take up a lot of time and energy.
 There’s a lot to do, but you’ll want to make sure you’re getting your fair share of everything in the split.